+353-1-416-8900REST OF WORLD

 • ID: 5332848

 As an economy that relies heavily on revenue from oil, a shift is required to diversify sources of income by promoting investments in targeted sectors.
-The government has focused on pursuing this objective by boosting the contribution of the five target sectors in the Ninth Five Year Plan, including logistics, manufacturing, tourism, fisheries, and mining, as well as moving forward with key strategic projects.
+The government has focused on pursuing this objective by boosting the contribution of the five target sectors in the Ninth Five-Year Plan, including logistics, manufacturing, tourism, fisheries, and mining, and moving forward with key strategic projects.

-The Sultanate of Oman is executing a successful model of economic diversification, notably, the country’s trade liberalization in goods and services.
-Oman pursued an active plan of development that focuses on diversification, manufacturing, and privatization to diminish the contribution of the oil sector to the GDP to 9%.
-The tourism and hydrocarbon industries have become the main components of the government’s economic diversification strategy.
+The Sultanate of Oman is executing a successful model of economic diversification, notably the country's trade liberalization in goods and services.
+Oman pursued an active plan of development that focuses on diversification, manufacturing, and privatization to diminish the oil sector's contribution to the GDP by 9%.
+The tourism and hydrocarbon industries have become the main components of the government's economic diversification strategy.

-Within logistics, the Omani government is positioning Duqm as a major industrial and business zone in the region.
+Within logistics, the Oman government is positioning Duqm as a major industrial and business zone in the region.
 One of the objectives of the Special Economic Zone Authority in Duqm is to develop the central arid region of the country and create ample space for international and local investors to build world-class projects.
-This will help achieve promising growth in the Omani economy, and at the same time, strengthen the country's position at the international level.
+This will help achieve promising growth in Oman's economy and strengthen the country's position at the international level.

 Tourism is Expected to Drive the Commercial Construction Sector in Oman

-The Omani construction market is highly competitive with the presence of major international players.
-The market may present opportunities for growth during the forecast period, which is expected to further drive market competition.
+The Oman Construction Market is fragmented and highly competitive with major international players.
+Some key players are Bechtel, Bouygues, CB&I LLC, Daewoo Engineering & Construction Co.
+Ltd, Hyundai Engineering & Construction Co.
+Ltd, and many others.
+The market may present opportunities for growth during the forecast period, which is expected to drive market competition further.
 With a few players holding a significant share, the Oman construction market has an observable level of consolidation.
-Some of the key players are Bechtel, Bouygues, CB&I LLC, Daewoo Engineering & Construction Co.
-Ltd, and Hyundai Engineering & Construction Co.
-Ltd.

 Additional Benefits: